The 19 Best Hand Sanitizers That Meet the CDC Guidelines

 Multiple studies have found that using an alcohol-based hand sanitizer in a water-constrained environment can be just as effective as handwashing with soap, if not more.
 Plus, with 97% of people improperly washing their hands, it’s no surprise that incorporating hand sanitizer into your hygiene routine can actually lead to less sick days, as researchers found in a 2018 study published in the Pediatrics journal.

-To ensure you’re getting the most of your hand sanitizer, the CDC recommends using a formula with at least 60 to 95% alcohol concentration.
+To ensure you’re getting the most out of your hand sanitizer, the CDC recommends using a formula with 60% to 95% alcohol concentration.
 This high concentration is critical because alcohol acts as a “denaturing agent” that kills or inactivates viruses, as Pritish K. Tosh, MD, a Mayo Clinic infectious disease physician and researcher, previously told Health.

 To help you find the best sanitizers that meet CDC requirements, we collected the top picks available to shop online right now.
-Unfortunately, options are limited due to the current novel coronavirus (COVID-19) outbreak—many major brands, including Purell and GermX, are sold out.
+Unfortunately, traditional options like GermX and Purell are limited due to the ongoing novel coronavirus (COVID-19) outbreak.
 But the good news is that there are still plenty of top-rated hand sanitizing products available to stock up on now so you can stay as healthy as possible.
 Here are the best hand sanitizers:

-- Best Overall: Peter Thomas Roth Hand Sanitizer
+- Best Scent: Megababe Squeaky Clean Hand Sanitizer

 - Best Spray: Orly Hand Sanitizer Spray